IB Manual – Adjusting Comps

 For example, if a company’s corporate borrowing rate is assumed to be the applicable rate for refinancing the operating leases, the present value of these commitments will be higher than if the WACC was used.
 Additionally, as the leases end, they may need to be replaced and so the lease terms may be indefinite.

 If a business guarantees a minimum pension to employees on retirement, it must make payments into the pension scheme to meet these future obligations.
 These payments will be invested with the intention of meeting the future pension requirements.
 As time moves on, employees within the scheme will be getting closer to pensionable age and may also be entitled to greater pension payouts as they continue to work for the business.
 It is possible to calculate the pension deficit as the difference between the market value of scheme assets and the present value of liabilities to scheme members.
 If a business has not made sufficient payments to the pension scheme, the scheme is likely to be in deficit.
-Comparable companies that have made sufficient cash payments into the scheme (no deficit) will consequently have different net debts to companies with deficits.
+Comparable companies that have made sufficient cash payments into the scheme (no deficit) will consequently have different net debts than companies with deficits.

 The accounting rules followed for defined benefit pensions schemes vary significantly:

 The net pension scheme deficit is unlikely to be recognized on the balance sheet.
-However, when using either US GAAP, UK GAAP or IFRS, this figure is disclosed in the accounts and so international comparability can be achieved.
+However, when using either US GAAP, UK GAAP, or IFRS, this figure is disclosed in the accounts and so international comparability can be achieved.
 Since payments into pension schemes are tax deductible, any payments made to reduce this deficit will reduce taxes payable.

 As with the accounting (or non-accounting) in the balance sheet, internationally the income statement effects will vary.
 Once more, US GAAP, UK GAAP, and IFRS disclose similar figures.
 Where EBIT or EBITDA is the metric of choice, the most relevant element is the current service cost – being the increase in the projected benefit obligation (present value of scheme liabilities) due to employees working for the company during the period.
 To calculate EBIT or EBITDA, the existing accounting for pensions in the income statement should be removed and replaced with the current service cost (as an operating expense).